phunghx/Real_Fake_Expression/README.md

 If you use our pre-trained models please follow these steps:
 1. Extract face regions from video
 	- copy all video into a folder, we set it at $REALFAKE/data/test.
-The name of video is followed the challenge dataset: &gt;id&gt;_&gt;facial&gt;.mp4. &gt;facial&gt; is one of
+The name of video is followed the challenge dataset: &lt;id&gt;_&lt;facial&gt;.mp4. &lt;facial&gt; is one of ANGER,CONTENTMENT,DISGUST,HAPPINESS,SADNESS,SURPRISE.

 1. Copy testing videos into folder data/test
 2. run the command file: ./run.sh